Arden and Ethan Ways

 https://www.bizjournals.com

-"Carter Hawley Hale Stores" article on Wikipedia
+"Arden Fair Mall," "Broadway-Hale Stores" and "Carter Hawley Hale Stores" articles on Wikipedia